drfifonz/clothes-matcher/data/datasets/README.md

 </center>

 This subfolder contains datasets  not included in repository. <br>
-You have to do it manualy.
+You have to download datasets manualy.

 ---

 Datasets
 ----

-Mostly used dataset is [DeepFasion](http://mmlab.ie.cuhk.edu.hk/projects/DeepFashion.html) database.
+Core used dataset is [DeepFasion](http://mmlab.ie.cuhk.edu.hk/projects/DeepFashion.html) database.

  File Organization